isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-essential-oils-for-bed-bugs.markdown

 ### **2. Tea Tree Oil for Bed Bugs**
 [Tea tree essential oil has natural insecticide](https://pestpolicy.com/tea-tree-oil-for-bed-bugs/) and insect repellent properties, making it an ideal remedy for eradicating insects, including bed bugs.
 Tea tree oil is a natural solvent.
-When it gets into contact with the insects exoskeleton, it dissolves into the internal fluids and suffocates them to death.
-When sprayed
+When it gets into contact with the insects exoskeleton, it dissolves into the internal fluids and suffocates them to death.Â When sprayed
 [directly on bed bugs](https://pestpolicy.com/pictures-of-bed-bug-bites/) , tea tree oil will kill bed bugs and repel them from the area.
 To use it on bed bugs, dilute about 20 drops of the oil and spray